MehaRima/WebApplication/README.md

 **But don't infringe ,that's an earnest request.**

-**Please note:This project is under development and is created as a part of Final Year Project**
+**Please note:This project prototype is developed and is created as a part of Final Year Project** *It is open for improvements and further developments.
+Make sure to consider connecting with the project by submitting a*
+#### pull request
 ***